-Being half-Caucasian and half-Cantonese, and growing up with a fusion of two cultures, I’ve always loved understanding the intricacies of other cultures that I encounter, but year after year I’ve found that my heart will always lie in exploring and understanding Asian countries.
+Being half-Caucasian and half-Cantonese, I grew up with a fusion of both the American culture and the Cantonese-Chinese culture in my family.
+I’ve always loved understanding the intricacies of other cultures that I encounter.
+Year after year of traveling, though, made me to realize that my heart will always lie in exploring and understanding Asian countries.
 I always feel compelled to go back and explore more of Hong Kong, Thailand, Japan, Korea, or China, so if you see an abundance of posts about the little quirks of Hong Kong, this is why. 😊

 👏 *applause* 👏

 Thanks for reading, and if you feel inclined to check out any of my posts, click HERE to see the entire blog archive.
 Hope to cya in my next blog post, and let’s get whisked away by everything to do with stories together! 🌌